Agnari/Flippy/README.md

 # FLIPPY

-Welcome to the **Flippy**!
+Welcome to the **FLIPPY**!
 This game combines the fun of matching cards with the challenge of answering trivia questions.
 Match all the pairs and test your trivia knowledge!

 ## Table of Contents